keesiemeijer/custom-taxonomy-cleanup/README.md

 **Note**: The proper WordPress delete function `wp_delete_term()` is used instead of running a direct MySQL query to delete the terms.

-It's recommended you make a database backup before deleting terms.
+It's recommended you **make a database backup** before deleting terms.

+Check out this [sister plugin](https://github.com/keesiemeijer/custom-post-type-cleanup) to delete unused post type posts

 ## Screenshots